 If you want to move home, your lender should be able to transfer the debt to the new estate.

-Equity release is an excellent financial plan.
+In case a question like “Is equity release a good idea?” raises in your head, the short answer is that definitely it is an excellent financial plan.
 However, before you make your ultimate decision, make sure that you consider the advantages of claiming the equity release plan, the impact it’ll have on your life, and other alternatives available.

 How Much Can You Release?